 With this being Thanksgiving week, it seems like a perfect time to review harvest.
-We completed corn combing a few weeks back.
+We completed corn combining a few weeks back.
 Farmer John said it was the best year we ever had- cooperative weather and a big yield!

 Last year I did all the corn combining.
 I really enjoyed it.
 I thought it was gratifying and even relaxing.
 This Fall, I only drove the combine one day.
 Grandpa Roy's health improved since last year, and as I have said many times, "You can't keep a good man down."
 With help from Farmer John or Michael, and occasionally even the loader tractor bucket, Grandpa was helped into the cab of the combine, and down the field road he went with one mission in mind- combing corn.
 "Git 'er done!"
 Beside the fact that everyone feels better when busy and productive, I think Grandpa Roy was jealous that I got to drive the new combine that we purchased last Fall, and he hadn't.